 For specific issues or concerns, please contact one of the Residence Life staff members listed on the side bar of this page.
 Students living in the residence halls should first contact their Resident Assistant with any questions.

-Nestled on the south edge of campus is South Hall, the residence hall for all first-year students.
+Nestled on the south edge of campus is South Hall, the residence hall for all first and second year students.
 South Hall provides students with a variety of living options with rooms ranging from two to four occupants.
 Each room contains its own bathroom, as well as heating and air conditioning units.
 Additionally, all rooms are furnished with a bed, dresser, desk, and desk chair for each occupant.
 South Hall residents also enjoy the convenience of microwaves and refrigerators in each room.

-Holland/Princeton Suites offers students the freedom and luxury of an apartment and the convenience of on-campus living.
-Located next to Notre Dame Hall, Holland/Princeton Suites feature fully furnished two-, four- and five-bedroom options with amenities, including air conditioning, cable television, and laundry facilities.
+Holland/Princeton suites offers students the freedom and luxury of an apartment and the convenience of on-campus living.
+The suites feature fully furnished two, four and five-bedroom options with amenities, including air conditioning, cable television, and laundry facilities.